 ABOUT NICOLAS NADJA

-& NSC LLC.
+& NADJA STUDIOS CONSERVATION LLC.

 Nadja now works and lives in his studio in Richmond, VA.
-Nadja takes on private students on a rolling basis, in his studio and continues to teach on traditional oil painting and contemporary practice.
+He takes on private students on a rolling basis, in his studio and continues to teach on traditional oil painting and contemporary practice.

 Nadja has been acclaimed and reviewed for his academic realism in publications such as New City Magazine, Poets & Artists Magazine, Surrealism Today, Asheville Made, and Chicago Tribune and Palm Beach Post.
 He has exhibited at numerous galleries throughout the country, and he continues to expand his work into the contemporary art world at the age of 31.